Loading…

 P4 BCBE, Glenelg St & Merivale St, South Brisbane QLD 4101, Australia

-The conference closes with a panel discussion and reflection from our conference keynote speakers, Robert dhurwain McLellan, Penny Jane Burke, and Siobhan Leachman.
+The conference closes with a panel discussion and reflection from our conference keynote speakers, Siobhan Leachman, Penny Jane Burke, Martin Dougiamas, and GO-GN Rep.

 And join us in celebrating the closing session of OEGlobal 2024.